ConradJBrown/Traveling-Salesman-Problem-using-ants/README.md

   - will return an integer in range [0,n-1], where n = cumulative.size()

 ## How to run
-  - To run this coude you just need to run the antdriver.java file, this is a file given to me for the assingment to test the code i have written.
+  - To run this coude you just need to run the *AntTester.java* file, this is a file given to me for the assingment to test the code i have written.